Leach Botanical Garden: A Serene Botanical Retreat in Portland

 Leach Botanical Garden, located in outer southeast Portland, Oregon, is an exquisite 16-acre green oasis that serves as a perfect spot for friends and nature lovers to gather and unwind.
 Originally established in 1931 as the private home and garden of botanist Lilla Leach and pharmacist John Leach, this garden, nicknamed "Sleepy Hollow," has since been preserved and expanded to offer visitors a tranquil environment steeped in botanical history.
 The garden features beautifully maintained themed areas, including pollinator gardens, an elevated Tree Walk amid giant Douglas firs, and peaceful creekside natural areas containing old-growth trees and lush foliage.
 Visitors can enjoy a walk across the serene landscape with restful stone sitting spots, a charming manor house dating back to 1936, and a rustic stone cottage by Johnson Creek.
 Leach Botanical Garden is managed by Portland Parks & Recreation and provides a convenient but peaceful escape from city noise, making it an exceptional place to meet up with friends for leisurely strolls, picnics, or small gatherings amidst nature's calming ambiance.
 Its admission is nominal, and the garden is well suited for those who appreciate botany, history, and the outdoors in a serene, non-commercialized setting.

-Here's what people think of Leach Botanical Garden
+What people think of Leach Botanical Garden, based on reviews

 As of recent, Leach Botanical Garden holds a 4.7-star rating based on 1108 reviews.